 - 1. Click the Add button to open the Instrument Definition window.
 Enter the following: - a.
 Name- A unique name that identifies the instrument.
 If you will be using the ICV algorithms provided by Metrics Technology, you MUST name the parameter analyzer "SPA1" and the Capacitance Meter "CMU1". - b.
 Description (optional)- Additional description of the instrument. - c.
 Group- Select "Instrument" from the pull-down list. - d.
 Driver- Select the driver for your instrument from the list. - e.
 Physical Interface- Select the GPIB device you will connect to the switch matrix through.

 2. Primary Address- Enter the GPIB address of the instrument.

-- 3. Click the Next button to open the Instrument Configuration window.
-Confirm the instrument is connected to the GPIB bus and click the Poll Configuration button. - 4.
-Click the Finish button to complete the addition of the instrument.
+3. Click the Next button to open the Instrument Configuration window.
+Confirm the instrument is connected to the GPIB bus and click the Poll Configuration button.

+Finish